SonySemiconductorSolutions/edge-virtualization-platform/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+Please also review our [Privacy Policy](PrivacyPolicy.md) before participating in our community.

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our